Glossary

 Although the pro forma invoice is intended to confirm the details of the order, the final charges are subject to change depending on circumstances.
 It's a good practice to note this on the pro forma invoice.

 Pro forma invoices can serve as a sort of protection for sellers.
-It insulates sellers from the event of delivering goods to a buyer and requesting payment only to have a buyer claim that they didn't agree to the terms of the sale or are unhappy with the transaction.
-This can leave sellers in the tough position of having delivered the goods or services but not receive payment.
-Pro forma invoices can help avoid this, providing the chance for both parties to agree to the details of the transaction before the delivery of goods or services.
+They help insulate sellers from the event of delivering goods to a buyer and requesting payment only to have a buyer claim that they didn't agree to the terms of the sale or are unhappy with the transaction.
+Pro forma invoices offer the chance for both parties to review the transaction details before the delivery of goods or services.